 Your teen wants to start work rather than going back to school

 - This may not be what you want!
 But it could be the best thing for them.
 Find out about the advantages of a gap year

 - Remember this doesn’t mean the end of their study.
 Your teen may realise, through real work experience, that they do want a better job with a qualification.
 And at that point, most universities and polytechnics offer bridging courses for people who don’t meet the usual entry requirements

-- Check MSD’s Youth Service, which helps rangatahi get into work-based learning, and the $3K to Christchurch initiative, which helps people find jobs in the Christchurch area.
+- Check MSD’s Youth Service, which helps rangatahi get into work-based learning, and the $3K to Work initiative.

 Need more help?

 If you need help, you can contact our trained career advisers between 8am and 5pm every week day, for free.

 - Call us on 0800 222 733 (free from mobiles)

 - Chat online with us